paramdoit1/gen-ai/documents/topics/prompt_engineering.md

 Zero-shot prompting involves generating a response without feeding the large language models any examples or prior context.
 This technique is ideal when you need quick answers to basic questions or general topics.

+ In zero-shot, we provide no labeled data to the model and expect the model to work on a completely new problem.
+For example, use ChatGPT for zero-shot prompting on new tasks by providing appropriate instructions.
+LLMs can adapt to unseen problems because they understand content from many resources.

 ### Examples: ###
 * Can you describe Random Access Memory?
 * Classify the text into positive, neutral or negative: